kubernetes/kubernetes/docs/proposals/volumes.md

 ### Setting ownership and permissions on volumes

-For `EmptyDir`-based volumes and unshared storage, `chown` and `chmod` on the node are sufficient to set ownershp and permissions.
+For `EmptyDir`-based volumes and unshared storage, `chown` and `chmod` on the node are sufficient to set ownership and permissions.
 Shared storage is different because:

 1. Shared storage may not live on the node a pod that uses it runs on
 2. Shared storage may be externally managed